EugeneFainstain/ArduinoLatencyMeter/README.md

 To assist with verifying the measurement results using a high-speed camera (read: sanity check), a red LED lights up immediately after the USB command to move the mouse is sent, and is turned off as soon as the movement is detected.
 ![](https://github.com/EugeneFainstain/assets/blob/main/ArduinoLatencyMeter_photos/board_placement_closeup.jpg?raw=true)

+### g.
+A final note...

-A final note: the measurement is always done when going from darker patch to brighter patch (and not on the back stroke), because:
+To achieve the best results, the measurement is always done when going from darker patch to brighter patch (and not on the back stroke), because:

 1. The speed of light response of the monitor pigment is not symmetrical going from dark to bright vs from bright to dark.
 2. Some (many!) monitors have a flickering backlight, which makes only the "dark to bright" measurement direction possible.